GeekAnnoyed/freezing-nemesis/README.md

 # freezing-nemesis

-# Teensy Interface to the GPS  on xplane 10.31
+## Teensy Interface to the GPS  on xplane 10.31

+** WARNING THIS CODE IS AWFUL! **
+I take no resonsiblity for killing for your Teensy, kittens or making you crash in XPlane :)
+** WARNING THIS CODE IS AWFUL **

 My nemesis on XPlane 10 is using the dials on the GPS to try to enter data. so I've made a hardware interface to the gps1 module.